-OPERATION: Although the crystal unit of the Stethophone is not extremely delicate, it should not be allowed to come in contact with hard, sharp objects.
+OPERATION: Although the crystal unit Of the Stethophone is not extremely delicate, It should not be allowed to come in contact with hard, sharp objects.
+It should not be appropriated at the property of the contact with hard, sharp objects.
 It should not be operated at temperatures exceeding

-125° F. or permanent damage to the crystal may result.
+$125^{\circ}$ F. or permanent damage to the crystal may result.

-FREOUENCY Heart and chest sounds are made RESPONSE: up of frequencies below approximately 1,500 cycles and the 66A Stethophone has been designed to reproduce these RESPONSE :

-Stethophone has been designed to reproduce these sounds faithfully and accurately.
+FREQUENCY Heart and chest sounds are made RESPONSE: up of frequecies below approximately 1,500 cycles and the 66D Stethophone has been designed to reproduce these sounds faithfully and accurately.
 The response to frequencies above 1,500 cycles is low, thus lessening pickup of undesirable high-frequency sounds.
 The response is down 10 db at 2000 cycles and down 25 db at 8000 cycles.
-By suitable design of the amplifier, the transmitted frequency range may be adjusted to accentuate either normal heart sounds, or murmurs, in any desired manner desired manner.
+By suitable design of the amplifier, the transmitted frequency range may be adjusted to accentuate either normal heart sounds, or murmurs, in any desired manner to the sounds.

+desired manner.